-- Water Conservation & Education Committee August 13, 2024: The Committee reviewed IERCD activities for FY23-24 and the FY24-25 proposed contract. - Water Conservation & Education Committee June 17, 2024: The Committee reviewed IERCD activities for FY23-24 and the FY24-25 proposed contract. - Board Meetings -2014 to 2023: Previous approvals.
+- Water Conservation & Education Committee June 17, 2024: The Committee reviewed IERCD activities for FY23-24 and the FY24-25 proposed contract. - Board Meetings -2014 to 2023: Previous approvals.

 BACKGROUND

 The Inland Empire Resource Conservation District (IERCD) is a local Special District that has been assisting the Agency in developing local public education programs since 2014.
 Each year, the Agency reviews IERCD current activities and reviews proposals for activities for the coming fiscal year.